jeremypoulter/EpoxyDuino/README.md

   FastLED (https://github.com/FastLED/FastLED) library
 * [EpoxyMockSTM32RTC](libraries/EpoxyMockSTM32RTC/): mock version of the
   STM32RTC (https://github.com/stm32duino/STM32RTC) library
+* [EpoxyMockWiFi](libraries/EpoxyMockWiFi/): mock version of WiFi libraries for ESP8266, ESP32, and other Arduino-compatible platforms

 These mock libraries may be sufficient for a CI pipeline.